University of Connecticut School of Law

 The University of Connecticut School of Law (UConn Law) is the law school associated with the University of Connecticut and located in Hartford, Connecticut.
-It is the only public law school in Connecticut and one of only four in New England.
+It is the only public law school in Connecticut and one of only four public law schools in New England.
 As of 2020, it enrolled 488 students.

 Background

 Founded in 1921 as the Hartford College of Law, the law school is accredited by the American Bar Association, and is a member of the Association of American Law Schools.
 In 1948 it affiliated with the University of Connecticut, now ranked among the top 25 public research universities nationally.
 The law school's Collegiate Gothic-style buildings were constructed in 1925, with the exception of the Thomas J. Meskill Law Library, which was completed in 1996.
 The campus housed the Hartford Seminary until 1981 and is listed on the National Register of Historic Places.

 Academics

 In addition to the Juris Doctor (JD) degree, the law school offers several joint degrees, combining a Juris Doctor degree with a Master of Laws, Master of Business Administration, Master of Public Affairs Administration, Master of Public Health, or Master of Social Work.
 UConn Law offers LLM degrees in Energy and Environmental Law, Human Rights and Social Justice, U.S. Legal Studies and Insurance Law—the only LLM program in insurance law in the United States.
 UConn Law also offers the SJD (Doctor of the Science of Laws) degree and a professional certificate in corporate and regulatory compliance.

 JD and LLM candidates may pursue certificates in Corporate and Regulatory Compliance, Energy and Environmental Law, Human Rights, Intellectual Property, and Tax Studies.
 JD candidates may also earn certificates in Insurance Law and Regulation, Law and Public Policy, and Transactional Practice.
 LLM candidates may also pursue a certificate in Financial Services or one of four Foundational Certificates in U.S. Law.

 In addition, UConn Law offers 19 clinics and field placement programs that provide hands-on, practical training to upper-level students who earn up to 10 credits for their work.
 These clinics include Animal Law, Asylum and Human Rights, Energy and Environmental Law, Children's Advocacy, Criminal, Intellectual Property and Entrepreneurship Law, Mediation, U.S. Attorney's, and Tax clinics.
 Seminars in a multitude of different substantive areas are available to upper-level students for about 3 credits.
 Internships and field work are available to upper-level students.
 Research positions are open to upper-level students under the direction of a faculty adviser.